Inversion-NL/eu.benext/README.md

 It is a rewrite from to SDKv2
 Not all features are implemented at the moment.
 Please report any problems and suggestions.

+If you update from v0.x you may have to recreate your flows containing BeNext devices.

 Changelog
 V2.0.0
 Rewrite to SDKv2